triggah61/ChatScript/README.md

 # Meta-thought Engine

-Personality artificial intelligence module for intelligent meta-lifeforms architected to be created, sold and reproduced in the yourearth metave service.
+Personality artificial intelligence module for intelligent meta-lifeforms architected to be created, sold and reproduced in the yourearth metaverse service.

 # Status
 The former repository of ChatScript was at https://github.com/bwilcox-1234/ChatScript, however, I lost